Flekay/The-Farmer-Was-Replaced/README.md

 - `farmPumpkin(farmAmount)`: Use this script to farm a specified amount of pumpkins on your farm.
 It can help you automate the process of farming pumpkins in the game.

 - `farmPumpkinFast(farmAmount)`: This script allows you to farm a specified amount of pumpkins on your farm quickly.
-You can use it to automate the process of farming pumpkins in the game. **Requires Lists**
+You can use it to automate the process of farming pumpkins in the game.

 - `farmMaze(farmAmount)`: This script enables you to farm a specified amount of maze on your farm.
 You can use it to automate the process of farming maze in the game.

+## speedrun stats
+Based on the ingame Stats page, where the stats over the last 60 seconds are displayed.
+The values are rounded to the nearest 100.

+- `Bones`: 16.3k - 16.5k

 Happy farming!